Container Docking Station

 Cost per container swap docking station (green)

-If you carry out the chassis change directly and autonomously on your farm, instead of using two lorries to travel to the terminal 20 km away, you will already achieve cost savings with the CDS for 3 changes per month (see graphic).
+If you carry out a chassis change directly and autonomously on your site, instead of traveling with two lorries to the terminal 20 km away, you will already achieve cost savings from the CDS at 3 swaps per month (see graphic).
 Furthermore, the CDS solution is significantly simpler and more flexible in operation.

 Cost-relevant factors: